 Prepayment Report is now available for use, on all accounts.

-In some countries, law requires prepayments to be declared as sales revenue, and businesses have to pay VAT / sales tax on prepayments.
+In some countries, the law requires prepayments to be declared as sales revenue, and businesses have to pay VAT/sales tax on prepayments.
 ERPLY sales reports do not include these automatically, so the Prepayments Report should be consulted in that case.

-Here are instructions how to correctly calculate sales revenue, with prepayments included:
+Here are instructions on how to correctly calculate sales revenue, with prepayments included:

 - Pull Sales Report for the period you want to report (eg. September);